 Most Hair Colorists understand the importance of the water used in their salons with regards to their professional hair color results.
 In fact, many salons specializing in hair color understand that the quality of the water used in their salon is so important to the overall outcome of their professional hair color results, that they have specialized water filtration and purification systems installed.

 There are several reasons for this:

-Chlorine: Regular exposure to chlorine treated water can cause significant damage to your hair.
-Chlorine is a disinfectant that breaks down the natural oils in hair.
+Chlorine: Regular exposure to chlorine-treated water can cause significant damage to your hair.
+Chlorine is a disinfectant that breaks down the natural oils in the hair.
 It leads to dryness and porosity of the hair shaft.
 Chlorine oxidizes copper and other minerals found in water, which bind to proteins in the hair shafts.
 This, sometimes, creates a greenish tint.

 As explained above, regular exposure to chlorine can cause dry, porous hair.
 Dry, porous hair is more likely to absorb chemicals that lead to discoloration.
 Hair that has been chemically lightened or highlighted is even more likely to be damaged by chlorine exposure.